MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/multipoint-services-migration-preparation.md

 ---
 # Prepare to migrate to MultiPoint Services in Windows Server 2016

-Use the following information to prepare to migrate the MultiPoint Services role services from a source server running Windows Server 2016 to a destination server running Windows Server 2016.
+Use the following information to gather the information you need to migrate the MultiPoint Services role service from a source server running Windows Server 2016 Technical Preview 5 to a destination server running Windows Server 2016 RTM.

 At a minimum, you must be a member of the Administrators group on the source server and the destination server to install, remove, or set up MultiPoint Services.

 >[!NOTE]
 > The steps here do not provide guidance for migrating data saved to user folder or shared folders.
 Ensure that users back up their data before you begin the migration.

-## Gather data from your source server

 Use MultiPoint Manager to retrieve the information needed for migration.
 You will need server administrator permission to use MultiPoint Manager.

-Record the MultiPoint server, user, and environment settings in the [migration data collection worksheet](multipoint-services-migration-worksheet).
+Record the MultiPoint server, user, and environment settings in the [migration data collection worksheet](multipoint-services-migration-worksheet.md).
 Use the following steps to gather that information.

-### MultiPoint Server settings for the local server
+## MultiPoint Server settings for the local server
 1. Start MultiPoint Manager.
 2. On the **Home** tab, select the local server, and then click **Edit server settings.**
 3. Record the settings in the data worksheet.
 4. Close the settings window.

-### Managed servers and computers
+## Managed servers and computers

 You can find the names of the managed servers and computers on the **Home** tab in MultiPoint Manager.

-### Station settings
+## Station settings
 If auto-logon or display orientation are configured for the station, use the following steps to retrieve that information.
 Otherwise you can skip this step.

 To retrieve the station settings: